-British Columbia’s only student film festival organized by the media teachers of this province to recognize their exceptional student filmmakers.
+The British Columbia Student Film Festival is an event organized by film and media teachers around the province to recognize the exceptional student filmmakers and directors in BC.
 The BCSFF is a celebration of growing talent and is open to students from grades 8-12.

-*Please note, any additional copyright information and documentation MUST be emailed to email@example.com with your application submission.
+Any additional copyright information and documentation MUST be attached to your submission.
+Please see bcsff.com/submit for instructions.

-For directions on how to upload this clip via FilmFreeway, please visit: https://www.bcsff.com/submit
+For directions on how to upload clips via FilmFreeway, please visit: https://www.bcsff.com/submit

 Header photo by @timothyeberly on Unsplash